tensorpack/tensorpack/examples/ResNet/README.md

 ```bash
 ./imagenet-resnet.py --data /path/to/original/ILSVRC --gpu 0,1,2,3 -d 18
 ```
-The speed is 1310 image/s on 4 Tesla M40, if your data is fast enough.
+You should be able to see good GPU utilization (around 95%), if your data is fast enough.
 See the [tutorial](http://tensorpack.readthedocs.io/en/latest/tutorial/efficient-dataflow.html) on how to speed up your data.

 ![imagenet](imagenet-resnet.png)